 "Aide III" means those personnel referred to in the "Aide I"

-educational development certificate, and have completed six
+classification who hold a high school diploma or a general educational development certificate, and have completed six

 semester hours of college credit at an institution of higher

 education or are employed as an aide in a special education